TheCloudArch/thecloudarch.github.io/_posts/2023-06-20-episode-76-insiders.md

   - Interviews
 ---

 What is insider risk and how does it differ from an insider threat?
 Did you know that these are not always bad actors or malicious acts?
-We were curios about insider risk management, insider threat detection and everything that goes along with it, so we asked Zach Luze to unpack this vast topic for us.
+We were curious about insider risk management, insider threat detection and everything that goes along with it, so we asked Zach Luze to unpack this vast topic for us.

 ![Zach](/images/uploads/2023/06/zach.jpeg){:style="float: left;margin-right: 10px;margin-top: 10px;" height="150px" width="150px"} Zach Luze is the Microsoft Cloud and Data Security Advisory Lead at Kudelski Security.
 Zach is an experienced information security professional with a passion for data security and insider risk management.
 You can connect with Zach [on LinkedIn](https://www.linkedin.com/in/zachluze/)